Gouthu Latchanna

 Gouthu Latchanna (16 August 1909 – 19 April 2006) was an Indian politician and freedom fighter.

 Personal life

 Gouthu Latchanna was born in Baruva village of the Sompeta mandal, Srikakulam district, in the state of Andhra Pradesh on 16 August 1909.
-He was the eighth child of Chittaiah, a Goud toddy tapper, and Rajamma.
+He was the eighth child of Chittaiah, a Srisayana(Segidi) Caste, and Rajamma.
 He married Yashodha Devi, who died in 1996.

 He died at the age of 98 in Visakhapatnam on 19 April 2006.
 He was survived by his son Shyama Sunder Sivaji, MLA from Sompeta, and two daughters, Jhansi and Sushila.

 Activism and political career

 Latchanna worked for farmers and disenfranchised people.
 He was arrested at the age of 21, when he participated in the Salt Satyagraha at Palasa.
 Latchanna also participated in the Quit India Movement.
 He was given the title of sardar for his activities against the British Raj.

 Latchanna continued his political and social activism after Indian independence in 1947, working on behalf of farmers, labourers, and the working class.
 He was also a member of Madras Trade Union Board.
 He played a role in the fall of Prakasham Panthulu's government over the issue of prohibition.